Close×

 Package excluding

-Air transport for passenger and bicycle, transfers on days 1 and 8, breakfasts not mentioned in the inclusions, equipment, such as the bicycle; the presence of a guide; mechanical assistance and access to a support vehicle; costs in the event of a mechanical or physical problem.
+Air transportation for the passenger and their bicycle, transfers on days 1 and 8, breakfasts not mentioned in the inclusions, equipment such as bicycles; the presence of a guide; mechanical assistance and access to a support vehicle; costs in the event of mechanical or physical problems.

 Supplements based on two cyclists:

-• Airport transfer Marseille to Avignon: $299 per person
+• Transfer from Marseille airport to Avignon: $299 per person

 • Road bike rental: $749